The History of Torre Bert

 In 2003 and 2004, I contacted my friend Valentin Strashinski, from TsNIIMash and leader of ISS project ET Shadow to ask him to confirm with Sergey Samburov from the Rocket Space Corporation “Energia” (RSCE), the history of Vostok/Voskod and alleged "black programs".
 None of them confirmed the existence of these black programs.
 According to RSCE archive (public) here are the sole cosmonauts who died since the beginning of the Soviet space program.
 This information is well-known :

-- June 30, 1971, accident Georgy Dobrovolsky, Vladislav Volkov and Victor Patsaev
+- June 30, 1971 : accident during Soyuz-11 mission.
+Death of Georgy Dobrovolsky, Vladislav Volkov and Victor Patsaev.

 You will find some more comments wrote in Russian on Statya website.